terencezl/pydass_vasp/README.md

         Parameters
         ----------
-        axis_range: list
-            the range of axes x and y, 4 values in a list
-        ISPIN: int
-            user specified ISPIN
-            If not given, for DOSCAR-type input, infer from OUTCAR/INCAR.
-            For vasprun.xml-type input, infer from 'vasprun.xml'.
         input_file: string
             input file name, default to 'DOSCAR'
             For DOSCAR-type, can be any string containing 'DOSCAR'.
             For vasprun.xml-type input, can be any string ending with '.xml'.
+        ISPIN: int
+            user specified ISPIN
+            If not given, for DOSCAR-type input, infer from 'OUTCAR'/'INCAR'.
+            For vasprun.xml-type input, infer from 'vasprun.xml'.
+        xlim: list
+            the range of x-axis, 2 values in a list
+        ylim_upper: int/float
+            the upper limit of y-axis(, of the spin-combined plot if ISPIN == 2)
         display: bool
             Display figures or not.
 Default to True.
         on_figs: list/int